SYMPTOMS

 filter that was executed.
 EG: filter name in above example is "junk".

-To determine if a message located in the mailboxes "Junk E-Mail"
+To determine if a message located in the mailboxes "Junk E-Mail" folder was

 Example: